AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/time-options-visual-rpt-bldr.md

 * [Giving One Metric an Independent Time Interval](#independenttimeinterval)
 * [Comparing the Same Metric Across Different Time Ranges](#difftimerange)

-If you want to follow along with some of the sample reports discussed in this topic, open the [`Visual Report Builder`](../data-user/reports/ess-rpt-build-visual.md) before continuing.
+If you want to follow along with some of the sample reports discussed in this topic, open the [[!DNL Visual Report Builder]](../data-user/reports/ess-rpt-build-visual.md) before continuing.

 ## Analyzing Metrics without Timestamps {#notimestamp}